EMF house inspection of a healthy home

 If the house is not wired correctly, stray currents can travel on the metal structures of the house (metal studs, metal siding, metal roof), which can create elevated electrical and magnetic fields.

 Many people who are severely electrically sensitive do well in metal houses, as long as they are built correctly and the EMF levels are low.
-A few people are profoundly affected by metals, even when there are no EMFs present.

 Measuring the house